 When I think of what they went through my depression lifts.

 I think I'm quite lucky, surviving this war with Covid 19 would be "a walk in the park" compared to what my elders went through.

 I know we are now at war with an enemy we cannot see or hear, the enemy Covid 19, but I can use the modern means of communication, phone or internet and TV, no one is bombing my home.

-Yes, my way of life has changed during this war, but I can see a possible end, a possible victory many months away.
+Yes, my way of life has changed during this war, I've missed watching and listening to lots of live gigs, but I can see a possible end, a possible victory many months away.